Valuh-Marko/Movie-Router/README.md

 ## About this application

 This application is a showcase of a movie database API, it displays the latest movies, their current rating and much more.
 This app was used to learn react and styled components, along with working with API's.
-**This is still in the development stage**.

 ## Steps to reproduce to start the TODO App